research-software-directory/research-software-directory/admin/README.md

 1. Start the admin service in a development server: `yarn start`.
 It will tell you where to go to check the `admin` interface (http://localhost:8000).

-The Docker containers started with `docker-compose` is complete Research Software Directory instance on https://localhost including an admin interface.
+The Docker containers started with `docker-compose` is a complete Research Software Directory instance on https://localhost including an admin interface.
 Any changes made to software/projects/etc. in the admin interface running on http://localhost:8000 will be saved in the instance and can be viewed there.

 ## Production setup: non-dockerized